Online, Virtual and Classroom Courses

 How Hard Is the NEBOSH General Certificate?

-The NEBOSH General Certificate is a foundation level qualification.
+The NEBOSH General Certificate is a foundation level qualification, which means it's meant to serve as an entry-level course that anyone can complete without the need for prior experience.
 It's level 3 on the National Qualification Framework (NQF) and level 6 on the Scottish Credit and Qualification Framework.

-That said, almost 300,000 people hold the NEBOSH General Certificate, showing that with a bit of hard work and proper guidance, there’s no reason why you can’t pass with flying colours.
+That said, almost 300,000 people have taken the NEBOSH General Certificate, showing that with a bit of hard work and proper guidance, there’s no reason why you can’t pass with flying colours.

 Here are just a few factors to consider before taking the NEBOSH General Certificate to make sure you’re as prepared as possible.